-- If the CachePercentDirty metric is 90 percent or greater, your File Gateway can't accept new writes to disk because there is not enough available space on the cache disk.
-To see how fast your File Gateway is uploading to FSx for Windows File Server, view the CloudBytesUploaded metric.
+• If the CachePercentDirty metric is 90 percent or greater, your File Gateway can't accept new writes to disk because there is not enough available space on the cache disk.
+To see how fast your File Gateway is uploading to Amazon S3, view the CloudBytesUploaded metric.
 Compare that metric with the WriteBytes metric, which shows how fast the client is writing files to your File Gateway.
-If the SMB client is writing to your File Gateway faster than it can upload to FSx for Windows File Server, add more cache disks to cover the size of the backup job at a minimum.
-Or, increase the upload bandwidth. - If a large file copy such as backup job fails but the CachePercentDirty metric is less than 80 percent, your File Gateway might be hitting a client-side session timeout.
-For SMB, you can increase this timeout using the PowerShell command Set-SmbClientConfiguration -SessionTimeout 300.
+If the SMB client is writing to your File Gateway faster than it can upload to Amazon S3, add more cache disks to cover the size of the backup job at a minimum.
+Or, increase the upload bandwidth.

+• If a large file copy such as backup job fails but the CachePercentDirty metric is less than 80 percent, your File Gateway might be hitting a client-side session timeout.
+For SMB, you can increase this timeout using the PowerShell command Set-SmbClientConfiguration - SessionTimeout 300.
 Running this command sets the timeout to 300 seconds.